 Because it attacks the very person that we are.
 It destroys our self-esteem, and attacks who we are and our purpose in life.
 This is why it is one of the most common tools the devil will use to destroy a person’s life.
-God never wanted us to feel rejected or abandon.
-He desires for you to know who you really are, and realize how deeply God loves, accepts, and appreciates you, so that you can live out the fullness of what all God has ordained you to be.
+God never wanted us to feel rejected or abandoned.
+He desires for you to know who you really are, and realize how deeply God loves, accepts, and appreciates you so that you can live out the fullness of what all God has ordained you to be.
 God’s Word tells us that without being rooted and grounded in the love (and acceptance) of God, we cannot experience the fullness of God in our lives:

 “And to know the love of Christ, which passeth knowledge, that ye might be filled with all the fulness of God.”
 Ephesians 3:19